Eden Hazard: Early career

 Hazard began his football career playing for his hometown club Royal Stade Brainois at the age of four.
 During his time at the club, one of his youth coaches described him as a "gifted" player.
 He added: "He knew everything.
-I had nothing to teach him".
-Hazard spent eight years at the club before moving to A.F.C.
-Tubize.
+I had nothing to teach him."
+Hazard spent eight years at the club before moving to AFC Tubize.
 While at Tubize, he was spotted by a Lille scout while playing in a local tournament with the club.
 The scout's subsequent report on the player prompted club officials to meet with Hazard's father and offer the young player an aspirant (youth) contract.

 Hazard's parents accepted the offer from Lille head of academy Jean-Michel Vandamme with hopes that the training facilities in France would be better.
-Hazard's father later admitted that the decision to let Eden and, later Thorgan, join clubs in the North of France was the best solution stating "They remained so close to home and, at the same time, they integrated at structures where they could grow, because in Belgium, unfortunately, it's a little empty for the training of youth".
+Hazard's father later admitted that the decision to let Eden and, later Thorgan, join clubs in the North of France was the best solution stating "They remained so close to home and, at the same time, they integrated at structures where they could grow, because in Belgium, unfortunately, it's a little empty for the training of youth."